Esperanto: Number of speakers

 In 2017, doctoral student Svend Nielsen estimated around 63,000 Esperanto speakers worldwide, taking into account association memberships, user-generated data from Esperanto websites and census statistics.
 This number, however, was disputed by statistician Sten Johansson, who questioned the reliability of the source data and highlighted a wide margin of error, the latter point with which Nielsen agrees.
 Both have stated, however, that this new number is likely more realistic than some earlier projections.

-In the absence of Dr. Culbert's detailed sampling data, or any other census data, it is impossible to state the number of speakers with certainty.
+In the absence of Culbert's detailed sampling data, or any other census data, it is impossible to state the number of speakers with certainty.
 According to the website of the Universal Esperanto Association:

 Numbers of textbooks sold and membership of local societies put "the number of people with some knowledge of the language in the hundreds of thousands and possibly millions".